Lately I send stuff like this to the Internet Archive.

 - "The Strange Box"

-- A puzzle, originally found on the unfiction forum by "ymgve", containing a nested set of encrypted rars.
+- A puzzle by "ymgve", originally found on the unfiction forum (archived).
+It's a nested set of encrypted rars.
 The original link is dead, I found it in an old backup.

 - Thomas W. Malone's "What Makes Things Fun to Learn?" papers

 - Malone did several studies and theorized about computer games and learning.
 Here's a few of his papers, not terribly hard to find but it's nice to have the PDFs in one place.
 Note that the last two are essentially identical to chapter VI of the first.
 As far as I am aware I have permission to reproduce these for non-commerical purposes: